James H. Smart Award for Fostering Vocational Exploration & Reflection

 Faculty/Staff Dinner Dialogue

-To continue cultivating a climate of vocational interest and a space for discussion, we offer one event each year (usually during spring term) that focuses attention on an issue of interest to faculty.
+To continue cultivating a climate of vocational interest and a space for discussion, we offer one event each year (usually during spring term) that focuses attention on an issue of interest to faculty and staff.
 These dinner dialogue occasions provide an opportunity for conversations across disciplines about common concerns that shape the lives of our students.
-These dinner dialogues are free and open to all Furman faculty, though space is limited.
+These dinner dialogues are free and open to all Furman faculty and staff, though space is limited.